qtval/ashen-oath-web/docs/ROADMAP.md

 **Done when:** the web build is stable, usable, and understandable without developer help.

-## Milestone 0.7 â€” Android test build
+## Milestone 0.7 - Android test build

 **Purpose:** Package the stable web game for physical Android testing.